mrzResearchArena/Anticancer-Peptides-CNN/README.md

 #### B. Datasets:
 We used three anticancer peptide dataset for our experiment.
 The datasets are ACP-740 [1], ACP-240 [1], and ACP-500/164 [2].
-The raw dataset are FASTA sequences; the raw datasets are available on [repository](https://github.com/mrzResearchArena/Anticancer-Peptides-CNN/tree/master/Datasets-FASTA) the all FASTA sequences.
-We extract feature using (A) Binary Profile Feature (BPF) Encoding, (B) Physiochemical Property based Encoding, and (C) Evolutionary Information based Encoding.
-The extracted data sets are also available on [repository](https://github.com/mrzResearchArena/Anticancer-Peptides-CNN/tree/master/Datasets-NumPy).
+The raw dataset are FASTA sequences; the raw datasets are available on [repository](https://github.com/mrzResearchArena/Anticancer-Peptides-CNN/tree/master/Datasets-FASTA) in FASTA format.
+Afterward, we extract feature using (A) Binary Profile Feature (BPF) Encoding, (B) Physiochemical Property based Encoding, and (C) Evolutionary Information based Encoding.
+The extracted datasets are also available on [repository](https://github.com/mrzResearchArena/Anticancer-Peptides-CNN/tree/master/Datasets-NumPy) in NumPy format.

 &nbsp;